5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 </details>

 ## Method 2: Spoofing a compatible WiFi Card
-This method uses a spoof instead to inject a compatible IOName of WiFi cards used in real Macs.
-This way, the OpenCore Patcher detects a supported card and enables the option for applying root patches for "Modern" or "Legacy" WiFi cards so compiling a modified version of OCLP is not necessary.
+This method uses a spoof instead to inject a compatible `IOName` of Wi-Fi cards used in real Macs.
+This way, OpenCore Patcher detects a supported card and enables the option for applying root patches for "Modern" or "Legacy" Wi-Fi cards so compiling a modified version of OCLP is not necessary.
 Unfortunately, this approach didn't work for me.
 But I cover it here anyway so you can try it for yourself.

 ### 1. Prerequisites
 &rarr; Same as for Method 1